 2019-2020 Foley Fellows

-Rebecca Craft is a professor of pschology at Washington State University and is the director of the Experimental Psychology Doctoral program at WSU.
+Rebecca Craft is the Herbert L. Eastlick Distinguished Professor of Biological Sciences in the Department of Psychology at Washington State University.
 Her focus is on research in understanding how drugs affect both our bodies and minds so that individuals can make well-informed choices regarding both medical and recreational drug use.

-Dr. Croft discusses the history of marijuana use and U.S. policy as well as recent research about both the potential health and harm of marijuana.
+Dr. Craft discusses the history of marijuana use and U.S. policy as well as recent research about both the potential health and harm of marijuana.